MarquezProject/marquez/docs/index.md

 Marquez's data model emphasizes immutability and timely processing of datasets.
 Datasets are first-class values produced by job runs.
 A job run is linked to _versioned_ code, and produces one or more immutable _versioned_ outputs (derived datasets).
 Dataset changes are captured at different points in execution via lightweight API calls, including the success or failure of the run itself.

-The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the sequence of modifications applied to its input dataset.
+The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the captured time-ordered sequence of modifications applied to its input dataset.

 <figure align="center">
   <img src="./assets/images/model.png">
 </figure>

 **Job**: A job has a unique _name_, an _owner_, and an optional _description_.
-A job will define one or more _versioned_ inputs, and one or more _versioned_ outputs.
-It's possible for a job to have only input datasets.
+A job will define one or more _versioned_ inputs as dependencies, and one or more _versioned_ outputs as artifacts.
+Note that it's possible for a job to have only inputs, or only outputs datasets defined.

+**Job Version:** A read-only immutable _version_ of a job, with a unique referenceable link to code, preserving the reproducibility of builds from source.
 Marquez will create a _version_ of a job each time its definition has been modified.

 `// TODO`